Value-Chain-Hackers/KnopenKoning/prompts/knowledge_extraction.md

    - If in doubt about the truthfulness of your extraction, skip the node.
    - DO not create individuals for the documents.
    - DO not reference or mention the documents only use the information present in the documents.
+   - Summarize the information in the document and only keep information that will serve to create individuals in the ontology.

 5. **Use rdfs:comment**:
    - Use the `rdfs:comment` field for additional descriptions or specific comments where desirable.

 6. **Ensure Accuracy and Completeness**:
    - Double-check for missing relevant details.
-   - Do not extract information not explicitly present in the text.
+   - Do not extract information not explicitly present in the text of that is not relevant to the Ontology.

 7. **Valid RDF Format**:
    - Output should be in valid RDF format.